brainfucksec/brainfucksec.github.io/_posts/2024-07-14-firefox-hardening-guide-2024.md

 ### Headers / Referers

-* Control when to send a referer:
+* Control when to send a cross-origin referer:
     * 0 = always (default)
     * 1 = only if base domains match
     * 2 = only if hosts match